Overview

 Support and Community

 CW Sensei encourages outdoor activities like POTA and SOTA.
 Join the amateur radio community to practice Morse code in real-world scenarios.
-For questions or feedback, check community forums or contact the developer through the official CW Sensei website.
+For questions, feedback, or issues (e.g., volume control not responding), contact the developer through the official CW Sensei site on Instagram @CWSENSEI, via email at info@cwsensei.com, or through the Buy Me a Coffee page.
+Please use a compatible browser (e.g., Chrome, Firefox) and ensure audio is not muted if you encounter issues.

 Happy Learning and 73!